The Power of Insight: Understanding Positive Divergence RSI

 To truly grasp the significance of divergence, we must consider the psychological factors in the stock market.
 Mass psychology often drives market movements, creating opportunities for astute investors who can recognize when sentiment has become extreme.

-George Soros, renowned for his theory of reflexivity, once stated, “Markets are constantly in a state of uncertainty and flux, and money is made by discounting the obvious and betting on the unexpected.”
-Divergence can be seen as a tool to identify these moments of extreme sentiment, where the obvious (continued downtrend) may give way to the unexpected (a potential reversal).
+George Soros, renowned for his reflexivity theory, once stated, “Markets are constantly in a state of uncertainty and flux, and money is made by discounting the obvious and betting on the unexpected.”
+Divergence can be seen as a tool for identifying moments of extreme sentiment, where the obvious (a continued downtrend) may give way to the unexpected (a potential reversal).

 Technical Analysis and Positive Divergence RSI